 "The agency still retains the discretion to administer the NCCC program, and the agency still may dismiss members within the bounds of its statutory authority," Boardman wrote.

-She cited a portion of the United State Code that states a member of the Corps can be dismissed if their retention will "jeopardize" or "diminish" opportunities of other members.
+She cited a portion of the United State Code that allows members of the Corps to be dismissed if their retention will "jeopardize" or "diminish" opportunities of other members.

 The judge further opined grants could only be terminated when a recipient fails to comply with terms and conditions of their contract.

-Even if the government did provide these reasons for pulling the grants, Boardman suggested a lack of notice.
+Even if the government provided these reasons for pulling the grants, Boardman suggested a lack of notice.

 Despite Boardman writing that "AmeriCorps members are not considered employees of the organizations in which they serve, nor are they considered federal employees," she still assumed jurisdiction.